-China embassy accuses Australia of petty tricks in coronavirus dispute
+China embassy accuses Australia of 'petty tricks' in coronavirus dispute

 “It is a bit like chewing gum stuck on the sole of China’s shoes.
 Sometimes you have to find a stone to rub it off,” Hu wrote.

-“But it is not to be a Chinese inquiry, that would make it instantly political,” he said.
+Australia’s call for an inquiry has so far only received lukewarm support more widely, with France and the United Kingdom saying it was not the right time to focus on an inquiry.

-“If this is held after the U.S. presidential election, then let’s just say there’s not going to be a political dog in this fight,” Forrest told ABC radio.
+U.S. President Donald Trump has said China could have stopped the coronavirus before it swept the globe and that his administration was conducting “serious investigations” into what happened.

-Reporting by Kirsty Needham; Edirting by Robert Birsel
+Reporting by Kirsty Needham; Additional reporting by Praveen Menon in WELLINGTON and Colin Packham in SYDNEY; Editing by Robert Birsel and Michael Perry